alex-ilgayev/injection-hooking-samples/README.md

 ## injection-cli

 Command line interface for testing and experimenting.
-It invokes the next injection techniques:
+The project contains the next injection techniques:

 - Standard Injection
   - Searching for `LoadLibraryW` address.
 We assuming `kernel32` libraries are loaded in same addresses for all processes.
   - Invoking `VirtualAllocEx` to allocate injected DLL name string.
   - Invoking `WriteProcessMemory` to write that string.
   - Invoking `CreateRemoteProcess` which will run `LoadLibraryW` with the dll name as a parameter.
-- APC Injection (also known as Early Bird technique).
+- APC Injection
-  - **The implementation includes creating a new process instead of injecting a existing one. this is because of QueueUserAPC behaviour**
   - Searching for `LoadLibraryW` address.
 We assuming `kernel32` libraries are loaded in same addresses for all processes.
-  - Creating new process in suspended state.
-The executable is passed by param to the injection function.
   - Invoking `VirtualAllocEx` to allocate injected DLL name string.
   - Invoking `WriteProcessMemory` to write that string.
+  - Enumerating all threads of the specified process using `CreateToolhelp32Snapshot`.
-  - Invoking `QueueUserAPC` with `LoadLibraryW` procedure and DLL name as a parameter.
+  - For each such thread we are invoking `QueueUserAPC` with `LoadLibraryW` procedure and DLL name as a parameter.
 This function queues asynchronous procedure to the therad when he returns from **alertable** state.
 That state includes returning from the next functions:
     - `kernel32!SleepEx`
     - `kernel32!SignalObjectAndWait`
     - `kernel32!WaitForSingleObject`